Author:

 Welcome to QAPI: The Manual Healthcare Compliance Simulator.
 The tagline: No winning, only survival…

 The world around you is a dystopian healthcare facility where paper notes tower like skyscrapers, EHR windows multiply faster than you can close them, and somewhere in the distance, you can hear the ominous ticking of audit deadlines.
-Chart notes, transcripts, and EHR windows are piling up faster than you can process them.
+Chart notes, transcripts, and EHR windows pile up faster than you can process them.
 And the clock?
 It never stops ticking.

 Your character sits at a desk buried under an avalanche of documentation—sticky notes cascading like confetti, computer screens cluttered with telehealth call recordings, medication lists, and AI summaries that may or may not be accurate.
 Coffee rings stain everything.
 The fluorescent lights flicker ominously overhead.